auth0/docs/articles/flows/concepts/auth-code-pkce.md

 ---
 # Authorization Code Flow with Proof Key for Code Exchange (PKCE)

-When public clients (e.g., native and single-page applications) request Access Tokens, some additional security concerns are posed that are not mitigted by the Authorization Code Flow alone.
+When public clients (e.g., native and single-page applications) request Access Tokens, some additional security concerns are posed that are not mitigated by the Authorization Code Flow alone.
 This is because:

 **Native apps**